 - The Fique has been cultivated primarily for its fibers, used to make bags for coffee and cocoa growers.

-- Fique plants are often seen along roads, in remote areas and are also used as hedges to stop trespassing.
+- Fique plants are often seen along roads, in remote areas and are also used as hedges to stop responding.

-- There are some 200 known Fique species, of which only a few are suitable for industrial purposes.
+- There are some 200 known Fique species, or which are only a few suitable for industrial purposes.

 - The Leaf’s produce organic Fibers, Juice and Bagasse (Pulp).

 - The preferred altitude is between 1200m and 1900m.

 - Grows similar to “Agave” and requires well-drained soils.

 - The productive lifetime is from 15 to 20 years.

 - Leaf length is between 1.5 m and 2.0 m, and a base width of between 8 cm to 12 cm.